MSc Engineering Materials Science

 Faculty and research

 Materials science deals with the relationship between behaviour - properties - structure-production.
-Therefore, the research spans several different areas of science such as quantum mechanics, solution chemistry, corrosion theory, the metallurgy of steel and other metals, foundry technology, ceramics, thermodynamics, reaction kinetics, energy, fracture mechanics and materials.
+Therefore, the research spans several areas of science such as quantum mechanics, solution chemistry, corrosion theory, the metallurgy of steel and other metals, foundry technology, ceramics, thermodynamics, reaction kinetics, energy, fracture mechanics and materials.
 The Department of Materials Science and Engineering coordinates the programme and contributes to the majority of the courses given.